Aladex/softether-post-up-script/README.md

 Than make it executable `chmod +x /etc/NetworkManager/dispatcher.d/set-vpn-routes.sh`

-Make the list of ip-addresses in /opt folder
+Make the list of ip-addresses in /opt folder like in server-list.txt

-Enable the system-networkd service on startup  `systemctl enable systemd-networkd`
+Enable the systemd-networkd service on startup  `systemctl enable systemd-networkd`

-Copy the network unit file to `/etc/systemd/netowork`
+Copy the network unit file to `/etc/systemd/network`

 Reboot your PC and connect to any SoftetherVPN Server with standard client.